squidmin/tekton-labs/docs/cluster-admin/using_a_local_registry_with_minikube.md

 ```

 Note that the alias will need to be reestablished when you restart your machine.
-This can be avoided by using a launchdeamon on MacOS or by editing `/etc/network/interfaces` on Linux.
+This can be avoided by using a launchdeamon on macOS or by editing `/etc/network/interfaces` on Linux.

 </details>